HBCUs "Who's Who" Famous Alumnus

 For over 150 years, The privilege to serve in Black colleges and share in the triumphs in academics and sports showed in the passion and dedication of those who served.

-Cookman), television magnate Oprah Winfrey (Tennessee State), the National Football League All-time greatest wide receiver (NFL Hall of Fame) Jerry Rice (Miss Valley State), movie filmmaker Skip Lee (Morehouse), ex-Microsoft president Michael Thompson (Florida A&M), Rosalyn Brewer (Spelman), president and CEO of Sam’s Club; Michael Strahan (Texas Southern), co-host, ABC’s Morning Show and NFL Hall of Fame.
+Bethune (Bethune Cookman), television magnate Oprah Winfrey (Tennessee State), the National Football League all-time greatest wide receiver (NFL Hall of Fame) Jerry Rice (Miss Valley State), movie filmmaker Skip Lee (Morehouse), ex-Microsoft president Michael Thompson (Florida A&M), Rosalyn Brewer (Spelman), president and CEO of Sam’s Club; Michael Strahan (Texas Southern), co-host, ABC’s Morning Show and NFL Hall of Fame.

 Mary McLeod Bethune